 Young people it seems are not losing their religion, theyre not even losing their relationship with God, but are seeking practices that provide meaning.
 It cannot be dismissed that these traditional practices are not developing faith, or generating it, and for some they find meaning in the contemporary liturgy.
 Young people are developing a deepening relationship with God.
 If there is space for both, then challenging the norm of ‘contemporaryness’, and seeing ‘liturgy’ and ‘mediation’ as alternative, might be the first step for youth ministry.

 Young People are not losing their religion, for The only religion that is being lost is that religion of contemporary music Christianity, but it will put up a fight, just wait till the next new CD is released.
-Youth ministry task is to embed a broad base of practices of worship, especially if young people are paving the way with a return to liturgy.
+Youth ministry task is to embed a broad base of practices of worship, especially if young people are paving the way with a return to liturgy, candles, reflection, quiet and meaning.
 It is almost as if they see the ageing rock gods on stage and want instead a grown up church….

 What if young people want church to be- well, like church?